 Majority of comments support the petition

-In reviewing the comments filed we note that the all of the filed commenters except for one (see section III) support the petition.
-In reviewing both positive and negative comments, IEEE 802 continues to supports initiating the rule making process to review and revise Subpart F of Part 15 of the commission’s rules.
+In reviewing the comments filed we note that the all of the comment filers except for one (see section III) support the petition.
+In reviewing both positive and negative comments, IEEE 802 continues to support initiating the rule making process to review and revise Subpart F of Part 15 of the commission’s rules.

 Protection of GPS is a high priority

 Comments from the GPS Innovation Alliance (GPSIA) oppose the petition.
 The concerns raised are that proposed changes to Subpart F would increase potential for interference in the GPS bands.
 IEEE 802 is committed to promoting positive coexistence and is not endorsing any changes that would negatively impact GPS or other critical services.
 We note that the petition does not seek to change the current limits in the GPS bands, nor alter the UWB band allocation in any way that would allow an increase in the potential energy radiated into the GPS bands.
 IEEE 802 would not support any such changes.
-IEEE 802 wireless standards are used in nearly every consumer device that also includes a GPS receiver today, and our members have a keen interest in assuring positive coexistence with GPS.
+IEEE 802 wireless standards are used in a large proportion of the consumer devices that also include a GPS receiver today, and our members have a keen interest in assuring positive coexistence with GPS.

 The GPSIA comments characterize the petition as proposing “sweeping changes” and “radical revision” that will “unwind carefully developed protections for high priority spectrum uses.”
 We disagree with this characterization.
-IEEE 802 endorses, and believes that the intention of the petition, is to make reasonable, incremental changes that will promote innovation and provide greater value from the spectrum without increasing the potential for harmful interference to critical services.
+IEEE 802 endorses reasonable, incremental changes that will promote innovation and provide greater value from the spectrum without increasing the potential for harmful interference to critical services, and we believe that this is the intention of the petition.
 We further note that the rule making process provides the opportunity and means for addressing technical concerns to ensure the needs of the GPS industry and users are protected.
 We believe working with the stakeholders in the rule making process is the correct way to achieve the most value from the spectrum.

-Specifically, the petition proposes no changes to the UWB band definitions, the peak power, Equivalent Isotropic Radiated Power (EIRP) or Power Spectral Density (PSD) allowed in the GPS bands (1164-1610 MHz).
+Specifically, the petition proposes no changes to the UWB band definitions or to the peak power, Equivalent Isotropic Radiated Power (EIRP) or Power Spectral Density (PSD) allowed in the GPS bands (1164-1610 MHz).
 The commission established the band plan and power limits to, among other things, protect GPS.
 It has been working and all available information suggests it will continue to do so.
-We further note that the specified level, -85.3 dBm/MHz, is far lower than what is allowed to be emitted into the GPS band by unintentional radiators and devices operating under Subparts C and E of Part 15 of the commission’s rules: observing that modern consumer devices which contain a GPS receiver also contain high speed digital circuitry as well as multiple radios authorized under Subparts C and E strongly confirms that operation under the levels defined in those Subparts does not interfere with the GPS receiver operation.
+We further note that the specified level, -85.3 dBm/MHz, is far lower than what is allowed to be emitted into the GPS band by unintentional radiators and devices operating under Subparts C and E of Part 15 of the commission’s rules: observing that modern consumer devices that contain a GPS receiver also contain high speed digital circuitry as well as multiple radios authorized under Subparts C and E strongly confirms that operation under the levels defined in those Subparts does not interfere with the GPS receiver operation.

 Recommendations